 An 11-member team headed by Chief Election Commissioner (CEC) A K Joti is expected to arrive in Gujarat on Monday for a two-day visit to take stock of preparedness for the coming state Assembly elections.
 The team will include Election Commissioners O P Rawat and Sunil Arora, sources said.
 On the first day of the visit, the EC team is expected to meet leaders and representatives of political parties at the Circuit House annexe in Ahmedabad, to hear their concerns and suggestions.

 Gujarat will be the second state to use VVPATs in all its Assembly constituencies after Goa, where the device was used earlier this year.
-In the 2014 Lok Sabha polls, Gandhinagar was the only constituency where VVPATs were used.
 Over 45,000 VVPATs are coming to the state directly from two manufacturing firms.
 Local EC officials have already begun a VVPAT familiarisation drive among voters.
 Officials said 4,000 VVPATs are yet to arrive in the state.